 For ease of identification this type uses color coded lightweight hydraulic hoses.
 One that’s red for the port (left) side of the boat and green for the starboard (right) side of the boat.

 The big bonus of a hydraulic system is it has fewer metal parts than a mechanical system, so it’s more corrosion resistant.
 Plus it can deal with all torque conditions and needs around a fingertips worth of effort to steer.
 The main disadvantage of this system is the cost and that liquids are prone to leakage if not maintained.

 You can see that each boating application dictates which type of system you’ll choose in the end.

 Other Things To Consider:

-Before I get into the reviews, let’s take a look at some of the other considerations to keep in mind.
+Let’s take a look at some other considerations to keep in mind.
 Doing this will help you get the most value for your money.

 Replace With The Same Steering System As Before

 It’s best to replace the steering system in a boat with the same type of system that it had before.
 Such as rotary with rotary, rack with rack, and hydraulic with hydraulic.
 This means a simple re-installation process and ensures the boat continues to handle as it should.